 - Molds for rubber or plastics, injection or compression types, other than for shoe machinery or for manufacture of semiconductor devices

-Which products are not affected by the new tariffs?
+Products not affected by the US-China tariffs

+So far, most ‘ecommerce products’ are not targeted.
 For example, the following categories are not subject to a 25% import duty rate:

 - Consumer Electronics